AnkitaVyas77/AnkitaVyas.github.io/projects.md

 **Highlight:** Built a scalable validator system and shifted from hallucination-prone discovery to **100% valid** statistical mining

 ### Goal
-Find meaningful patterns in a large DevOps dataset and validate true occurrences at scale in a way that is measurable and trustworthy.
+Discover meaningful patterns in a large hierarchical YAML dataset of DevOps pipelines and validate their true occurrences at scale with a workflow that is measurable, scalable, generic and reliable.

 ### Approach A: LLM-based pattern discovery (with grounding)
 - Preprocessed YAML using Python (DFS-style traversal) to normalize structure and remove noise/spacing